 Children are often groomed or tricked into criminal activity before they realise the dangers.
 Children can carry drugs in harmful ways, such as ‘plugging’ (drugs inserted into their rectum or vagina).
 This is one example of how criminal and sexual exploitation can overlap.
 Another example is the use of sexual violence which is used as punishment.

-Child criminal exploitation (CCE) occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18.
+‘Child Criminal Exploitation is common in county lines* and occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 years.
 The victim may have been criminally exploited even if the activity appears consensual.
-CCE does not always involve physical contact, it can also occur through the use of technology.
-(Home Office, 2018).
+Child Criminal Exploitation doesn’t always involve physical contact; it can also occur through the use of technology.’
+(Home Office, 2018)

 ‘County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of ‘deal line’.
 They are likely to exploit children and vulnerable adults to move and store the drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.’
 (Home Office, 2018)